rochacbruno/impedimenta/ansible/roles/check-units/README.md

 Periodically check for failed units, on a system-wide or per-user basis.

 If any failed units are found, send an email notification.
+The user must belong to the "ichi-machines" group, or else they won't have permission to send an email.

 Multiple instances of systemd may be installed on a host.
 One instance controls the host as a whole, and this is the instance that has PID 1.
 Additional instances may be spawned on a per-user basis.
 This role configures *very* basic monitoring for any number of those managers.

-If monitoring is configured for a user, make sure to add them to the "ichi-machines" group.
-Otherwise, they won't have permission to send emails.
+This role does *not* enable lingering for the targeted user.
+Monitoring of a process should not be cause to start that process; monitoring of a process should only be done when that process has some other reason to start.

 Usage
 -----